Bodywork

 What made you want to learn more?

-I went to see an Ayurvedic doctor and after looking at me he told me everything that was going on in my body, almost like he had x-ray vision.
-I'd never felt that kind of experience in the medical system and it was profound.
+I went to see an Ayurvedic doctor and after looking at me, he told me everything that was going on in my body, almost like he had x-ray vision.
+I'd never felt that kind of experience in the medical system.
+It was profound.
 When I had my first Marma treatment, it was so familiar to me, like I was coming home to my body.
-I went for a second session and he asked if I wanted to apprentice with him, and train and learn.
-When I got healthy enough, I went to India and studied with his teacher.
+I went for a second session and he asked if I wanted to apprentice with him, to train and learn.
+When I got healthy enough, I went to India and studied with his teacher, Dr Madhusudan Ray, who became my primary teacher.

 What drives you to continue this work?